MehtabUppin/RBAC-_project/README.md

 1. Fork the project.
 2. Create a new branch (git checkout -b feature/AmazingFeature).
-3. Make your changes and commit (git commit -m 'Add AmazingFeature').
+3. Make your changes and commit.
-4. Push to the branch (git push origin feature/AmazingFeature).
+4. Push to the branch.
 5. Open a Pull Request.

+## License
+This project is licensed under the MIT License.